ontop/ontop-website/tutorial/mapping/uri-templates.md

   - [university-manual-ssn.properties](university-manual-ssn.properties)

 The mapping assertions are currently the same as during the first hands-on session.
-Let us now update them with the new URI template for persons.
+Let us now update them with the new IRI template for persons.

 #### Mapping uni1.student
  * Target: